-Net operating loss - Tax Year 2016
+Net operating loss - 1 Uniform Corp.

-Uniform Corp.
 Victor Corp.
 Whiskey Corp.
-Combined group

-Federal taxable income \$100 \$100 \$100 \$300
+Combined group Federal taxable income \$100 \$100 \$100 \$300 NOL carryover from 2015: (200) (200) Combined group's adjusted taxable income: 100

-(200)

-NOL carryover allowable deduction: (200)

-Combined group's adjusted taxable income:

 January Corp. and February Corp. are Rhode Island C corporations under common ownership engaged in a unitary business and are subject to Rhode Island combined reporting for tax year 2015 and 2016.
 Due to a reorganization, the corporations are no longer part of a combined group under common ownership for 2017; they file as separate entities in Rhode Island for 2017.
 As the following table shows, only February Corp. may use the NOL carryforward for 2017 because February Corp. generated the loss in the first place.